MasiaMatteo03/Alphabot_webServer/README.md

 - The second page contains some buttons with the elementals moves (forward, backward, left and right) and a space where you can enter a complex command that will be executed by the alphabot (this is also saved on the database).

 ## Cookies
-We use cookies to save the username of the user who made the alphabot move and then save the username, time and move made in the database.
+To save in a history the username, time and move made (on our database) we decided to use cookies.

 By Masia Matteo & Fenoglio Cristian